timCF/sgs/README.md

 ```

-In call_sgs, cast_sgs and info_sgs macro, you can use options: state, nameproc and when.
+In call_sgs, cast_sgs and info_sgs macro, you can use options: state, nameproc, force_save and when.
 Example :

 ```elixir
 	cast_sgs reset_state do